ksator/EVPN_DCI_automation/README.md

 With network devices running Junos accross 2 differents DC.

 The setup is already up and running.
 So this automation content is not used to build the setup.
 This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.
+It uses a declarative approach and enforces the desired state against the network.

 This repo covers also how to generate YAML variables (ready to be consumed by Jinja and Ansible) from a CSV file (source-controlled) using Python.